RamzyAR7/BankingSystemAPI-Paysky/docs/BankingSystemAPI_Manual.md

 ---

 ## 6. Controllers & API Endpoints

+### Recent documentation updates

+The codebase documentation has been synchronized with the Postman collection.
+The following XML documentation remarks were added to controller actions so they appear in generated API docs (Swagger/OpenAPI) when XML comments are enabled:

+- `UserController` (`/api/users`)
+  - Create (POST `/api/users`): added roles, banks table, and an example request body in XML remarks.
+  - Update (PUT `/api/users/{userId}`): added roles, banks table, and an example request body in XML remarks.

+- `CheckingAccountController` (`/api/checking-accounts`)
+  - Create (POST `/api/checking-accounts`): added currencies table and an example request body in XML remarks.

+- `SavingsAccountController` (`/api/savings-accounts`)
+  - Create (POST `/api/savings-accounts`): added currencies table, interest types table, and an example request body in XML remarks.

+Notes:
+- These updates only add XML comments above existing controller actions; they do not change API signatures or runtime behavior.
+- To surface these remarks in Swagger UI you must enable XML documentation generation for the Presentation project and configure Swagger to include the generated XML file.
+See the "Swagger / OpenAPI" section later in this document for instructions (or ask me to apply the project changes and wiring automatically).

+- Ordering / sorting documentation:
+  - Many controller GET endpoints that return collections were updated with XML comments documenting the ordering parameters (`orderBy` and `orderDirection`), common allowed fields, and ASC/DESC behavior.
+Affected controllers include `BankController`, `UserController`, `CheckingAccountController`, `SavingsAccountController`, `TransactionsController`, and related endpoints.
+These are documentation-only changes; consider adding server-side validation of `orderBy` values to avoid runtime errors for invalid property names.

 This section details the public API surface of the application, controller by controller.
 All endpoints are secured by default and require authentication unless marked otherwise.